-Gains and losses from changes in the fair value of these instruments and in the exchange rate are recorded in "Valuation adjustment- Article 89 of Organic Act" in equity, without affecting the profit or loss for the period in any case.
+Gains and losses from changes in the fair value of these instruments and in the exchange rates are recorded in "Valuation adjustment- Article 89 of Organic Act" in equity, without affecting the profit or loss for the period in any case.

-According to IFRS, the aforementioned valuations shall be recorded as a gain or loss in the statement of profit or loss and other comprehensive income.
+According to IFRS, the aforementioned valuations must be recorded as a gain or loss in the statement of income and other comprehensive income.